-- 01.0 Identify career opportunities. - 02.0 Demonstrate the importance of health, safety, and environmental management systems in organizations and their importance to organizational performance and regulatory compliance. - 03.0 Employ safe, Sanitary and efficient work practices. - 04.0 Demonstrate language arts knowledge and skills. - 05.0 Demonstrate mathematics knowledge and skills. - 06.0 Demonstrate science knowledge and skills. - 07.0 Explain the importance of employability skill and entrepreneurship skills. - 08.0 Demonstrate leadership and teamwork skills needed to accomplish team goals and objectives. - 09.0 Demonstrate personal money-management concepts, procedures, and strategies. - 10.0 Describe the importance of professional ethics and legal responsibilities. - 11.0 Describe the roles within teams, work units, departments, organizations, inter-organizational systems, and the larger environment. - 12.0 Use information technology tools. - 13.0 Solve problems using critical thinking skills, creativity and innovation. - 14.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas. - 15.0 Perform facials, manipulation and related massage, make-up, hair removal, and artificial lash application.
+- 01.0 Identify career opportunities. - 02.0 Demonstrate the importance of health, safety, and environmental management systems in organizations and their importance to organizational performance and regulatory compliance. - 03.0 Employ safe, Sanitary and efficient work practices. - 04.0 Demonstrate science knowledge and skills. - 05.0 Explain the importance of employability skill and entrepreneurship skills. - 06.0 Demonstrate leadership and teamwork skills needed to accomplish team goals and objectives. - 07.0 Demonstrate personal money-management concepts, procedures, and strategies. - 08.0 Describe the importance of professional ethics and legal responsibilities. - 09.0 Use information technology tools. - 10.0 Solve problems using critical thinking skills, creativity and innovation. - 11.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas. - 12.0 Perform facials, manipulation and related massage, make-up, hair removal, and artificial lash application.
 Identify the proper chemical to be prescribed using an understanding of the chemistry that affects the nails and skin that can be described, measure and predicted.
 Demonstrate proper procedure and application of chemicals.

-Program Title: Facials Specialty Career Certificate Program Number: I120424
+Program Title: Facials Specialty Career Certificate Program Number: I120425

 01.0 Identify career opportunities. - The student will be able to: 01.01 Identify career opportunities in the grooming and salon services field.
 02.0 Demonstrate the importance of health, safety, and environmental management systems in organizations and their importance to organizational performance and regulatory compliance. - The students will be able to: 02.01 Describe personal and jobsite safety rules and regulations that maintain safe and healthy work environments.
 02.02 Explain emergency procedures to follow in response to workplace accidents.
-02.03 Create a disaster and/or emergency response plan.
-03.0 Employ safe, sanitary and efficient work practices. - The student will be able to: 03.01 Using universal precautions, identify decontamination procedures to insure the safety of the client and student in the classroom and laboratory.
+02.03 Demonstrate awareness and practice the institutions disaster and/or emergency response plan.
+03.0 Employ safe, sanitary and efficient work practices. - The student will be able to: 03.01 Using standard precautions, identify decontamination procedures to insure the safety of the client and student in the classroom and laboratory.
 03.02 Set-up and operate equipment and utilize materials by mixing chemicals (EPA approved and hospital strength levels) in appropriate proportions according to manufacturer's instructions.
 03.03 Clean and maintain implements by using appropriately mixed chemicals and following the procedures for decontamination of tools per Chapter 61G5.002 (2), F.A.C.
 03.04 Apply teamwork procedures and social skills in following the rules for professional ethics and demonstrate a cultural awareness of hygiene and socialized differences by using active listening skills.
-03.05 Describe, observe, identify and analyze the functions, structures, and diseases and disorders of hair, skin and nails.
-Demonstrate and communicate to the client the proper care of hair, skin, and nails through cleanliness, nutrition, and healthful living.
-04.0 Demonstrate language arts knowledge and skills. - The students will be able to:: 04.01 Locate, comprehend and evaluate key elements of oral and written information.
-04.02 Draft, revise, and edit written documents using correct grammar, punctuation and vocabulary.
+03.05 Describe, observe, identify and analyze the functions, structures, and diseases and disorders of scalp and skin.
+03.06 Demonstrate and communicate to the client the proper care of scalp and skin through cleanliness, nutrition, and healthful living.
+04.0 Demonstrate science knowledge and skills. - The students will be able to: 04.01 Understand and identify chemistry as it applies to products used in the salon.
+04.02 Understand and identify science as it applies to anatomy and physiology.
+04.03 Understand and identify science as it applies to electricity and light therapy to perform appropriate treatment.